DoTheEvo/NAS-MergerFS-SnapRAID/readme.md

 in IT mode.<br>
 IT mode means raid functionality is disabled and it's just a pcie card that provides you with plenty of sata connection for the drives.
-But it is of high quality as you don't want to be trying to solve - why some disks are disconnecting sometimes, or whatever issues...<br>
+But it is of high quality as you don't want to be trying to solve - *why some disks are disconnecting sometimes*, or whatever issues...<br>
-These cards cost like 400€ new, but you can get them cheap from ebay.
+These cards cost like 400€ new, but you can get them cheap on ebay.

 General cards overview - [youtube video](https://youtu.be/hTbKzQZk21w)